-When nal_unit_type is in the range of IDR_W_RADL to RSV_IRAP_VCL13, inclusive, the coded tile group belongs to an IRAP picture, TemporalId shall be equal to 0.

 The value of TemporalId shall be the same for all VCL NAL units of an access unit.
 The value of TemporalId of a coded picture or an access unit is the value of the TemporalId of the VCL NAL units of the coded picture or the access unit.

 The value of TemporalId for non-VCL NAL units is constrained as follows:

-– If nal_unit_type is equal to SPS_NUT, TemporalId shall be equal to 0 and the TemporalId of the access unit containing the NAL unit shall be equal to 0.

-– Otherwise, if nal_unit_type is equal to APS_NUT, TemporalId shall be equal to that of the access unit containing the NAL unit.
+– Otherwise, if nal_unit_type is equal to APS_NUT, TemporalId shall be inferred to that of the access unit containing the NAL unit.

-– Otherwise, if nal_unit_type is equal to EOS_NUT or EOB_NUT, TemporalId shall be equal to 0.

-– Otherwise, TemporalId shall be greater than or equal to the TemporalId of the access unit containing the NAL unit.